Plastics (Twist-off Lids)

 If the container has a twist-off lid, it can go in your curbside recycling cart.

-Common recyclable plastics:
+Examples of common recyclable plastics:

 • Laundry detergent bottles